-VTFD Helipad stands for vapor treatment facility D Helipad, a soil vapor extraction facility.
+1 VTFD Helipad stands for vapor treatment facility D Helipad, a soil vapor extraction facility.
 TFD Helipad stands for treatment facility D which is a groundwater treatment facility.
 They are different and distinct facilities.

-Remedial solutions that have been determined to be most appropriate for individual areas of contamination are implemented.
-The selected remedial solutions, which include groundwater and soil vapor extraction and treatment, have been agreed upon by the Department of Energy (DOE) and the regulatory agencies with public input and are designed to achieve the goals of reducing risks to human health and the environment and satisfying remediation objectives, and of meeting regulatory standards for chemicals in water and soil, and other state and federal requirements.
+and the regulatory agencies with public input.
+These solutions are designed to reduce risks to human health and the environment, satisfy remediation objectives, and meet regulatory standards for chemicals in water and soil, as well as other state and federal requirements.